 In addition to NIAAA, the National Institute of Neurological Disorders and Stroke, the National Institute of General Medical Sciences, and a private donation provided support for the study.

 For interviews with Dr. Thiele, telephone (206/616-1256) or email firstname.lastname@example.org, or contact email@example.com.
-The article is available at http://www.jneurosci.org/all.shtml by typing Dr. "Thiele" into the search engine.
+The article is available at the Journal of Neuroscience website.
 For interviews with Dr. Gordis, contact NIAAA Press at 301/443-3860.
 Additional alcohol research information and publications are available at http://www.niaaa.nih.gov.